johnnynines/johnnybilotta-website/content/profile/about.md

 type: "profile"
 ---

-# Hello, my name is Johnny.
-Thank you for checking out my site!
+# Hello, my name is Johnny!

 First, thank you for visiting my site.
 No matter what brought you here, I appreciate your time and interest in who I am and what I do.